Bills' investigation of Araiza didn't include alleged victim - WHIZ News

 “They’re just blowing us off,” Gilleon said.
 “By filing a lawsuit, we have the power of subpoena and so I can force them to do what they’re supposed to do.”

-Associated Press writer Julie Watson and AP Pro Football Writer Rob Maaddi contributed to this report.
+Associated Press writer Julie Watson, AP Pro Football Writer Rob Maaddi and AP Sports Writer Steve Reed contributed to this report.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL